 It’s okay to make mistakes – everyone does.
 What’s important is that you learn from your mistakes and improve your speaking skills.
 Otherwise, the mistakes will eat away at you.

-Remember, there is method after method of how to learn a language, but they do not work for everyone.
+Remember, there lots of methods on how to learn a language, but they do not work for everyone.

-For some people, a formal course is best, but friends and native speakers are best for others.
+For some people, a formal course is best, but friends and native speakers work for others.

 Regardless of which method you choose, focus on grammar and how your tongue moves when you speak.